Golfer John Daly says he's staying vigilant about his health after finding out he has bladder cancer.

 Who gets bladder cancer?

-Bladder cancer usually affects people over the age of 50, with men 3 to 4 times more likely to get it than women.
+Bladder cancer usually affects people over the age of 55, with men three to four times more likely to get it than women.
 Using tobacco is the most important risk factor.
-In fact, smokers are at least 3 times as likely to get bladder cancer as nonsmokers.
+In fact, smokers are at least three times as likely to get bladder cancer as nonsmokers.

-In addition to that, people working with a lot of chemicals, such as rubber and leather workers, are also more likely to get bladder cancer.
+In addition, people working with a lot of chemicals, such as rubber and leather workers, are also more likely to get bladder cancer.

 Blood in the urine is the most common symptom.
 Other typical symptoms include: